Kacha (king)

 Kacha (Gupta script: Kā-cha, IAST: Kāca, c.
 4th century) was a king of India, possibly a member of the Gupta dynasty.
 He is known only from his gold coins, which are similar to those of the Gupta king Samudragupta.

-Kacha's identity is a matter of debate among modern historians: two popular theories are that he was either same as Samudragupta, or that he was a brother of Samudragupta.
+Kacha's identity is a matter of debate among modern historians: two popular theories are that he was either Samudragupta himself, or that he was a brother of Samudragupta.
 According to the first theory, Kacha may have assumed the regnal name "Samudra-gupta" after extending his empire's borders up to the ocean ("samudra").
 According to the second theory, Kacha probably contested Samudragupta's claim to the throne, and ruled for a brief period.
-Alternative theories identify him with other Gupta rulers, or as a non-Gupta usurper.
+Alternative theories identify him with other Gupta rulers scuh as Ramagupta, or as a non-Gupta usurper.

 Coinage

 Kacha is known from some gold coins dated to the early Gupta period: these coins bear the legend "Kacha" under the king's image.
 However, he is not mentioned in the Gupta genealogies or any other source.

 The obverse of these coins depicts the king dressed in a way similar to the standard type coins of Samudragupta.
 The king is seen holding a chakra-dhvaja (wheel-standard) in his left hand, and offering incense on an altar with his right hand.
 One variety of Kacha's coins also depict a Garuda-dhvaja (Garuda flag) in front of him.
 The circular legend (in Upagati metre) on this side reads Kacho gamavajitya divam karmabhir-uttamair-jayati ("Having conquered the earth, Kacha wins the heaven by excellent deeds").

 The reverse side depicts a goddess (possibly Lakshmi) with a halo.
 She is seen wearing a sari, a bodice, an upper garment, ear-rings, a necklace and armlets.
 She stands on a carpet, and holds a cornucopia in her left hand.
 In most coins of this style, she holds a flower in her right hand; in a few coins, she holds a noose in her right hand.
 The legend on this side reads Sarva-rajochchhetta ("exterminator of all kings").

 Kacha's coins have been unearthed at Tanda, Kasarva (or Kaserwa) in Ballia district, Kumarkhan in Ahmedabad district, Sakour (or Sakori) in Damoh district, Bayana, and Jaunpur.